Post-doctoral Research Fellow since 2018

 Fecal short-chain fatty acids are not predictive of colonic tumor status and cannot be predicted based on bacterial community structure.

-Topcuoglu BD, Lesniak NA, Ruffin MT, Wiens J, Schloss PD.
+Topcuoglu BD, Lesniak NA, Ruffin MT IV, Wiens J, Schloss PD.

 Effective application of machine learning to microbiome-based classification problems.

 Hagan AK, Topcuoglu BD, Gregory ME, Barton HA, Schloss PD.